 Since its inception, PEDro has been supported by several organisations and many individuals.
 Current supporters are listed below.
 The Centre for Evidence-Based Physiotherapy expresses its gratitude to these organisations and individuals but retains editorial independence from them.

-The British Journal of Sports Medicine has published two editorials about PEDro (Sherrington et al 2010 and Elkins et al 2012) and includes a summary of a systematic review indexed on PEDro in most issues.
+The British Journal of Sports Medicine has published four editorials about PEDro (Kamper et al 2015, Kamper et al 2014, Elkins et al 2012, and Sherrington et al 2010) and includes a summary of a systematic review indexed on PEDro in most issues.

 The following people kindly translated the PEDro web pages: